ambray/RE-Course/slides/re_section5.rst

 ===============

 * Compiler-generated C++ tends to be complex
-* Classes and inheritence create complex structures
+* Classes and inheritance create complex structures
 * Member functions may lack direct calls of any kind

 ----